-Google Discover is a feed that produces relevant content on Google’s mobile site and app.
+Google Discover Feed produces relevant content on Google’s mobile site and app.
 Many describe it as a social media feed, although it’s closer to a news feed that lets users stay updated on their chosen interests, topics, and current trends.

 Although you expect a simple search when you open Google from your phone, you now get much more.
 Located right below the regular search bar on the mobile site, iOS Google Discover app, and Android Google Discover app, individual “cards” connect users to interesting content.